Home/ Blog/ Preventive Care/

 measles-vaccine

 The measles vaccine first became available in this country in 1963, and the current 2-dose childhood regimen became accepted practice in 1989.
-By 2000, measles was declared to have been “eliminated” from the US, and medical students and young practitioners quickly became unfamiliar with the disease, many never having seen a case of the virus.
+By 2000, case counts were so low that measles was declared to have been “eliminated” from the US, and medical students and young practitioners quickly became unfamiliar with the disease, many never having seen a case of the virus.
 However, measles are back, and spreading throughout communities in the US.
-The current outbreak has affected over 460 people in 19 states, with the largest outbreaks in New York and New Jersey.

 How did measles make a comeback?